aiven/aiven-docs/docs/products/kafka/howto/configure-with-kafka-cli.md

     If successful, the above command lists all the available topics

-6. Run the following command to create a new topic named `new-test-topic` with a retention rate of 30 minutes.
+6. Run the following command to create a topic named `new-test-topic` with a retention rate of 30 minutes.
 Use the kafka-topics script for this and set the retention value in milliseconds `((100 * 60) * 30 = 180000)`.